WPChill/strong-testimonials/readme.txt

 No. If you already have testimonials in another plugin or theme, you will have to re-enter them.
 Why?
 Because every theme and plugin stores data differently.

-= Can I import my existing testimonials? =

-It depends.
-The plugin does not provide an import tool because every situation is different.
-With some technical skills, you may be able to successfully export your existing testimonials to a CSV file and import them into Strong Testimonials.
-Contact me if you want help with that.
-Otherwise, it may be simpler and easier to migrate them manually.

 = Is it true that including a link to my site in my support requests really helps you troubleshoot problems? =

 Undeniably, yes.